nasa/GeneLab_Data_Processing/Amplicon/GL-DPPD-7104-A.md

 # Bioinformatics pipeline for amplicon Illumina sequencing data

-> **This page holds an overview and some example code of how GeneLab processes Illumina amplicon datasets.
-Exact processing code for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+> **This page holds an overview and instructions for how GeneLab processes Illumina amplicon datasets.
+Exact processing commands for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---